poweradmin/poweradmin/config/README.md

 2. Convert it to the new format
 3. Save it as `config/settings.php`

+Important migration notes:
+- UI style values have changed from 'ignite'/'spark' to 'light'/'dark'
+- Some parameters have been renamed (e.g., database collation settings)

 It is recommended to migrate to the new configuration format as soon as possible, as support for the old format will be completely removed in the next major release.

 ## Configuration Structure

 The configuration is organized into logical groups:

-- `database`: Database connection settings
+- `database`: Database connection settings (host, port, user, password, name, type, charset, collation)
-- `security`: Security-related settings
+- `security`: Security-related settings (session_key, password_encryption, password_policy, account_lockout)
-- `interface`: User interface settings
+- `interface`: User interface settings (language, theme, style, rows_per_page, UI elements)
-- `dns`: DNS-related settings
+- `dns`: DNS-related settings (nameservers, TTL, SOA defaults, validation settings)
-- `mail`: Email configuration
+- `mail`: Email configuration (SMTP, sendmail options, templates)
-- `dnssec`: DNSSEC settings
+- `dnssec`: DNSSEC settings (note: the 'command' parameter will be deprecated in the future)
-- `pdns_api`: PowerDNS API configuration
+- `pdns_api`: PowerDNS API configuration (url, key)
-- `logging`: Logging settings
+- `logging`: Logging settings (type, level, database_enabled, syslog options)
-- `ldap`: LDAP authentication settings
+- `ldap`: LDAP authentication settings (uri, base_dn, attributes, filters)
-- `misc`: Miscellaneous settings
+- `misc`: Miscellaneous settings (timezone, stats display, experimental features)

 ## Example